Miguel Cullen

 Hologram : review, Ambit Magazine 246, Spring 2022

-PURPLE TV presents: '"Maradona & the Pope" a visual poem by Miguel Cullen and Ivar Wigan
+MARADONA & THE POPE : a visual poem by Miguel Cullen and Ivar Wigan in PURPLE magazine

 Paranoid Narcissism! : A vibrant collection, thrumming with the energy of life in the metropolis.
 Erotic Review, 14th December 2017